WoutDeleu/BachelorProefBackend/README.md

 If you run the code localy it is a better idea to install your own Postgre database.
 This tutorial will help you along: https://www.youtube.com/watch?v=Nf2_QWh-fik
 You can fill in the credentials in the file resources/application.properties.
 The localhost database is currently marked as a comment.

+If you simply want to use this backend as a service, you can access a deployed version through https://mastertoolbackend.herokuapp.com/